laipn/company-fit/README.md

 Not much of the above depends on the manager having good technical skills.
 It does however require a separate strict technical hierarchy in place.
 Which is what you see in practice in tech corporation.
 Tech and management tracks are separate hierarchies.

 Note that neither Alice or Bob is acting maliciously in this situation, it is often just a case of [unconscious bias](https://pubmed.ncbi.nlm.nih.gov/36933917/) or "stupidity" ([Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor)).
-From an organizational efficiency perspective, it's important to note that the way to get the optimal outcome is to either managers good at reading people or to get Alice and Bob to not disagree in the first place (or agree faster).
+From an organizational efficiency perspective, it's important to note that the way to get the optimal outcome is to either have managers good at reading people or to get Alice and Bob to not disagree in the first place (or agree faster).

+Also note that "Bob" or "Alice" here don't have to be people.
+One can represent the company itself.
+For example suppose scenario is that "Bob" wants to steal a stapler from work and the company is deciding whether to provide free-use staplers.

+#### The Necessity of Management

 Thus a separate hierarchy becomes appealing for the following reasons: